 2. Formal Referral

-If a supervisor notices a persistent performance problem and has taken progressive disciplinary action, the supervisor and/or Personnel Administration Department can refer the employee to the EAP.
+If a supervisor notices a persistent performance problem and has taken progressive disciplinary action, the supervisor and/or Human Resources can refer the employee to the EAP.

 a.
-The employee who attends the EAP and follows treatment recommendations must be given a reasonable amount of time (i.e. three to six weeks) to show some improvement of job performance problems.
+The employee who attends the EAP and follows treatment recommendations must be given a reasonable amount of time (i.e. three to six weeks) to show some improvement in job performance issues.
 It is the responsibility of the supervisor to continue disciplinary procedures if performance problems persist.

 b.
 Refusal of EAP assistance does not constitute grounds for disciplinary action.
 On the other hand, acceptance of an EAP referral does not remove an employee's responsibility to improve work performance.
 Ultimately, the employee's job performance must improve whether or not they contact the EAP and whether or not they accept treatment recommendations.